-k Nearest Neighbors models were proposed by Cover and Hart in [16] and are designed to classify unseen vectors on the basis of the class labels observed for neighboring reference vectors (typically the training set vectors).
+k Nearest Neighbors models were proposed by Cover and Hart [1967] and are designed to classify unseen vectors on the basis of the class labels observed for neighboring reference vectors (typically the training set vectors).
 The kNN is parameterized by k, the number of nearest neighbors considered during classification.
-The winner class for given vectors \mathbf{x} may be defined as below:
+The winner class for given vector \mathbf{x} may be defined as the majority class within the set $NN(\mathbf{x}; k)$ of its k nearest neighbors.